 Effect of ambient temperature during Lactation period

 Chamois kids are usually born during the period end of May/beginning of June, and the results from this study showed that the temperatures immediately after birth (from 1st of June until 29th of June) are crucial for the development of individuals.
 During the first few weeks of kids’ growth, mothers are at the peak of lactation which is largely associated with peak vegetative abundance (Robbins & Robbins, 1979).
 According to a study by Chirichella et al. (2021), due to climate change, births of chamois no longer coincide with the highest pick of vegetation growth.
 The lack of resources for the mother during lactation period might influence the energy she invests into nursing which may affect kid body growth.
-Furhermore, it has been suggested that fast adaptation to this change is unlikely, as annual birth peaks of herbivores are mainly influenced by the length of days, not by the availability of resources (Post & Forchhammer, 2008).
+Furthermore, it has been suggested that fast adaptation to this change is unlikely, as annual birth peaks of herbivores are mainly influenced by the length of days, not by the availability of resources (Post & Forchhammer, 2008).

 The change in ambient temperature might also affect the amount of milk produced by mothers.
 There are not many studies examining the effect of heat stress on the milk production of Alpine chamois, but numerous studies, conducted with other ungulates, have suggested that an increase in temperature and humidity have a negative effect on milk yield.
 A study on Murrah buffaloes in India, found that milk production can be reduced to up to 30% during the days after a significant increase in ambient temperature (Upadhyay et al., 2007).
 That study was conducted in an environment with extreme heat changes, but another study found that even mild changes in climate can impact the milk production in Holstein dairy cows in temperate climate conditions (Gorniak et al., 2014).
 The researchers suggested that one reason for this might be that heat stress causes animals to reduce dry matter intake (DMI) which results in reduced milk production.
 Another reason might be result of changes in nutrient partitioning by the animals due to increased ambient temperatures.
 Heat stress might lead to a decrease of the amount of adipose tissue in lactating animals, which leaves glucose as their main energy resource for milk production (Baumgard & Rhoads, 2012; Rhoads et al., 2009).
 Milk composition can also be affected by climate change.
 According to Brügemann et al., (2012) the main reason for change in nutrient content might be heat stress and reduced DMI.
 As a result, a significant decline in milk protein and fat content has been noticed (Gantner et al., 2011; Knapp & Grummer, 1991).